Torstein Tvedt Solberg

 Torstein Tvedt Solberg (born 2 March 1985) is a Norwegian politician for the Labour Party.
+He has served as a member of parliament for Rogaland from 2013 to 2025, having previously been a deputy member between 2009 and 2013.

 Education

 Solberg attended Stavanger Cathedral School.
 He obtained a bachelor's degree at University of Rogaland a master's degree in Culture, Environment and Sustainability at the University of Oslo in 2013.